 I was just reading a post about making your own DIY sterile saline solution, but it didn’t call for canning the product, and they expressed concern over keeping it “clean enough” during storage (sterile).

-If you employ a canning process, you should not need to worry about sterility.
-I do water canning every time I want to test a “new” pressure canner (I usually don’t buy new ones – just old ones).
+Here’s the thing: If you employ a canning process, you should not need to worry about sterility.

 I believe everyone should have some home-canned water on hand for cleaning out wounds, eyes, etc., but it should not be municipal or even water from a well, because you can not control what’s in it – fluoride, other people’s drugs, leeched contaminants, etc.